-Rights granting form to use a bachelor's thesis for the purposes of research, teaching, studies and the library which I have provided to the library of the two institutes free of charge, to the University of Stuttgart, the Institute for Juman Factors and Technology Management IAT, and the Fraunhofer Institute for Industrial Lagineering IAO.
-I also grant the University of Stuttgart, the Institute for Human Factors and Technology Management IAT, and the Fraunhofer Institute for Industrial Engineering IAO, a free, temporally and spatially unrestricted, simple right of use for the purposes of research, teaching, studies and the use of the work for the purposes of the institute larger.
-If the institutes have agreements with third parties regarding right for the inconnection with the bachelor thesis, these agreements shall also apply to the fork results arising from this thesis.
+Rights granting form to use a master's thesis for the purposes of research, teaching, studies and the library which I have provided to the library of the two institutes free of charge, to the University of Stuttgart, the Institute for Juman Factors and Technology Management IAT, and the Fraunhofer Institute for Industrial Lagineering IAO.
+I also grant the University of Stuttgart, the Institute for Human Factors and Technology Management IAT, and the Fraunhofer Institute for Industrial Engineering IAO, a free, temporally and spatially unrestricted, simple right of use on the purposes of research, teaching, studies and the use of the work for the purposes of the institute larger.
+If the institutes have agreements with third parties relarding rights of use in connection with the master thesis, these agreements shall also apply to the fork results arising from this thesis.